Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{sec:Role of IoT} covers the importance of IoT during COVID-19.
+Section \ref{sec:Role of IoT} covers the importance of IoT during \mbox{COVID-19}.
 Section \ref{sec:phase1} highlights IoT technologies along with their categories for the phase of ``Early Diagnosis."
-Similarly, Section \ref{sec:phase2} and \ref{sec:phase3} review IoT technologies in ``Quarantine Time" and ``After recovery" phases respectively.
-IoT-enabled Smart City is discussed in the context of COVID-19 in Section \ref{sec:smartCity}.
-Finally, we discuss, conclude and outline future work in Sections \ref{sec:Discussion} and \ref{sec:Conclusion} respectively.
+Similarly, Section \ref{sec:phase2} and \ref{sec:phase3} review IoT technologies in ``Quarantine Time" and ``After Recovery" phases respectively.
+Finally, we discuss, outline future work, and conclude in sections \ref{sec:Discussion} and \ref{sec:Conclusion} respectively.

-\section{Important Role of IoT in COVID-19}
+\section{Important Role of IoT in \mbox{COVID-19}}

-Since early 2020, the world has been struggling with the COVID-19 pandemic caused by the novel severe respiratory syndrome coronavirus 2 to cure and control the unprecedented spread of the virus.
-As most of the efforts to find a treatment or control the spread of the COVID-19 have failed so far, there is a high demand for global monitoring of patients with symptomatic and asymptomatic COVID-19 infection.
+Since early 2020, the world has been struggling with the pandemic caused by the novel severe respiratory syndrome coronavirus 2 by striving to control the unprecedented spread of the virus and develop a vaccine\cite{zhang2020unprecedented}.
+As most efforts to find a treatment or control the spread of the \mbox{COVID-19} have not shown acceptable results so far, there is a high demand for global monitoring of patients with symptomatic and asymptomatic \mbox{COVID-19} infection.

-In recent years, IoT technology is getting significant attention in the healthcare domain where it plays an important role in different phases of various infectious diseases\cite{christaki2015new}.
-In the current pandemic, as the contingency of COVID-19 is high, there is an essential need for patients to be connected with and monitored by their physicians proactively in different phases of COVID-19.
-In this study, we investigate the role of IoT technology in response to COVID-19 in three main phases including early diagnosis, quarantine time, and after recovery.
+In recent years, IoT technology has received significant attention in the healthcare domain where it plays an important role in different phases of various infectious diseases\cite{christaki2015new}.
+In the current pandemic, as the contingency of \mbox{COVID-19} is high, there is an essential need for patients to be connected with and monitored by their physicians proactively in different phases of \mbox{COVID-19}.
+In this study, we investigate the role of IoT technology in response to \mbox{COVID-19} in three main phases including \textit{early diagnosis}, \textit{quarantine time}, and \textit{after recovery}.

-During the first phase of Covid-19, which is early diagnosis\cite{phelan2020novel}, there is an essential need for faster diagnosis due to the high possibility of spreading the virus to others by asymptomatic patients.
+During the first phase of \mbox{COVID-19}, which is early diagnosis\cite{phelan2020novel}, there is an essential need for faster diagnosis due to the high rate of contagiousness of COVID-19 where even an asymptomatic patient can easily spread the virus to others.
 The sooner the patient is diagnosed, the better the spread of the virus can be controlled, and the patient can receive appropriate treatment.
-In fact, IoT devices can speed up the detection process by capturing information from the patients.
+In fact, IoT devices can speed up the detection process by capturing information from patients.
 This can be implemented by capturing body temperatures using different devices, taking samples from suspicious cases, and so on.